Client/patient resource.

-• Take care with cosmetics and skin creams as they sometimes contain tree nut products.
+• Take care with cosmetics and skin creams, as these sometimes contain nut products.

 Back